• A non-hierarchical and horizontal union of tenants open to new members.

 • Using direct action and collective mobilization to defend our interests.

-• Based on solidarity, camaraderie, and one-on-one conversations.
+• Based on solidarity and camaraderie.

 • A center for planning protests, postering, tabling, social events, militant actions, and popular education.